 This international conference attracts almost 1,000 participants from more than 50 countries.
 Each congress engages attendees in discussions regarding how qualitative, participatory research methods can be used to address concerns of democracy, social justice and inequity at the local community level.
 The congress is open to the public.

-Several of the RSOs associated with the College offer engagement opportunities to their membership.
+Several of the registered student organizations (RSOs) associated with the College of Media offer engagement opportunities to their membership.
 Students learn through hands-on experiences by working with not-for-profit organizations in the community.
 Others organize public lectures and presentations for the education of members and the community.